 Symptoms of dry eyes might be a warning sign that your body is not detoxifying properly and thus inflammation occurs.
 This inflammation connection is supported by most ophthalmic practitioners who usually encourage patients to increase their omega 3 intake by way of supplements such as fish oil capsules.
+There are many dry eyes treatment products on the market.
 I have always encouraged people to take omega 3 supplements, especially krill oil for all the multiple protective benefits that the omega 3 essential fats offer to our bodies.
-However, for those suffering from Dry Eyes Syndrome, I would also recommend that they take an additional supplement containing omega 7 essential fatty acid such as Omega 7 Sea Buckthorn Oil capsules.
+However, the best treatment for dry eyes should include taking an additional supplement containing omega 7 essential fatty acid such as Omega 7 Sea Buckthorn Oil capsules.

 In one particular double-blind trial involving over 100 participants, various measurements were made for the stability of the tear film, tear secretion and so forth.
 These were carried out at the start, after one month and at the end of the three month study.
 Scientists reached the conclusion that Sea Buckthorn supplements positively helped to counter the multiple symptoms of dry eyes.

 Hyaluronic acid is a remarkable compound that our body manufactures during our youth.
 It is present in the gap between cells within our body where it is involved in transporting nutrients to the cells as well as removing cell waste material.
 It is manufactured in abundance in skin where it keeps the skin hydrated, plump and free from wrinkles.
 It is also found in Bone, Synovial Fluid and Cartilage where it functions as a shock absorber, lubricant and filter, helping to alleviate arthritis, fibromyalgia, joint pain, chronic fatigue and numerous other concerns.